Stalag Luft III: Camp life (1942–1944)

-A substantial library with schooling facilities was available, where many POWs earned degrees such as languages, engineering or law.
+A substantial library with schooling facilities was available, where many POWs studied for and took exams in subjects such as languages, engineering or law.
 The exams were supplied by the Red Cross and supervised by academics such as a Master of King's College who was a POW in Luft III.
 The prisoners also built a theatre and put on high-quality bi-weekly performances featuring all the current West End shows.
 The prisoners used the camp amplifier to broadcast a news and music radio station they named Station KRGY, short for Kriegsgefangener (POWs) and also published two newspapers, the Circuit and the Kriegie Times, which were issued four times a week.

-POWs operated a system whereby newcomers to the camp were vetted, to prevent German agents from infiltrating their ranks.
+POWs operated a system whereby newcomers to the camp were vetted, to prevent German agents from infiltrating them.
 Any POW who could not be vouched for by two POWs who knew the prisoner by sight was severely interrogated and afterwards escorted continually by other prisoners, until such time as he was deemed to be a genuine Allied POW.
 Several infiltrators were discovered by this method and none is known to have escaped detection in Luft III.

 The German guards were referred to by POWs as "goons" and, unaware of the Allied connotation, willingly accepted the nickname after being told it stood for "German Officer Or Non-Com".
 German guards were followed everywhere they went by prisoners, who used an elaborate system of signals to warn others of their location.
 The guards' movements were then carefully recorded in a logbook kept by a rota of officers.
-Unable to stop what the prisoners called the "Duty Pilot" system, the Germans allowed it to continue and on one occasion the book was used by Kommandant von Lindeiner to bring charges against two guards who had slunk away from duty several hours early.
+Unable to stop what the prisoners called the "Duty Pilot" system, the Germans allowed it to continue and on one occasion the book was used by Kommandant Lindeiner to bring charges against two guards who had slunk away from duty several hours early.

 The camp's 800 Luftwaffe guards were either too old for combat duty or young men convalescing after long tours of duty or from wounds.
 Because the guards were Luftwaffe personnel, the prisoners were accorded far better treatment than that granted to other POWs in Germany.
 Deputy Commandant Major Gustav Simoleit, a professor of history, geography and ethnology before the war, spoke several languages, including English, Russian, Polish and Czech.
-Transferred to Sagan in early 1943, he proved sympathetic to allied airmen.
+Transferred to Sagan in early 1943, he proved sympathetic to Allied airmen.
 Ignoring the ban against extending military courtesies to POWs, he provided full military honours for Luft III POW funerals, including one for a Jewish airman.